ConorFWild/pandda_2_gemmi/README.md

 ## Installation

 It is recommended that you install PanDDA 2 in its own python 3.8 anaconda environment.
-This can be achieved by installing anaconda and then:
+If you do not have an Anaconda enviroment you can install one by following the instructions at https://www.anaconda.com/products/distribution#linux.

+Then:

 ```bash
 conda create -n pandda2 python=3.9